Heathkit: Diversification

 After the death of Howard Anthony in a 1954 airplane crash, his widow sold the company to Daystrom Company, a management holding company that also owned several other electronics companies.
 Daystrom was absorbed by oilfield service company Schlumberger Limited in 1962, and the Daystrom/Schlumberger days were to be among Heathkit's most successful.

 Those years saw some "firsts" in the general consumer market.
 The early 1960s saw the introduction of the AA-100 integrated amplifier.
 The early 1970s saw Heath introduce the AJ-1510, an FM tuner using digital synthesis, the GC-1005 digital clock, and the GR-2000 color television set.
 In 1974, Heathkit started "Heathkit Educational Systems", which expanded their manuals into general electronics and computer training materials.
 Heathkit also expanded their expertise into digital and, eventually, computerized equipment, producing among other things digital clocks and weather stations with the new technology.

+Heathkit also produced the TD-1006 light organ kit (1975), which featured a geometric star-burst pattern of 140 lights arranged in alternating color circles.
+The unit used four bandpass filters at 80, 350, 1000, and 3000 Hz to control red, blue, green, and amber lights respectively, creating visual effects that pulsated, exploded, and pinwheeled with the music.

 Kits were compiled in small batches mostly by hand, using roller conveyor lines.
 These lines were put up and taken down as needed.
 Some kits were sold completely "assembled and tested" in the factory.
 These models were differentiated with a "W" suffix after the model number, indicating that they were factory-wired.

 For much of Heathkit's history, there were competitors.
 In electronic kits: Allied Radio, an electronic parts supply house, had its KnightKits, Lafayette Radio offered some kits, Radio Shack made a few forays into this market with its Archerkit line, Dynaco made its audio products available in kit form (Dynakits), as did H. H. Scott, Inc., Fisher, and Eico; and later such companies as Southwest Technical Products and the David Hafler Company.